BurdaMagazinOrg/module-ad_entity/README.md

 If you want to apply Advertising contexts on iframes or feeds, you'll need to use the backend appliance mode on your field formatters.

-<strong>Tip:</strong> Collected context data on the server-side
-(<em>"backend context data"</em>) will be cleared anytime an entity is rendered, which delivers its own Advertising context.
-The clearance happens in the hook implementation <code>ad_entity_entity_view()</code>.
-In case you want to define backend context data which should be applied globally, you might want to accomplish this with an implementation of hook_entity_view_alter().

 ## Javascript Events

 As an alternative way for adjusting the display and behavior of your ads,